borealbirds/LandbirdModelsV5/README.md

 ## A generalized modeling framework for spatially extensive species abundance prediction and population estimation

-BAM's landbird models bridge the gap between local studies and large-scale management needs by compiling and harmonizing data from many soruces to predict avian abundance at a fine resolution and broad extent.
+BAM's landbird models bridge the gap between local studies and large-scale management needs by compiling and harmonizing data from many sources to predict avian abundance at a fine resolution and broad extent.
 The modelling workflow is broken up into eleven steps:

 1. Download from [WildTrax](wildtrax.ca) and harmonization
 2. Calculate of statistical offsets with the [`QPAD`](github.com/borealbirds/QPAD) package